johnno1962/HotReloading/README.md

 ![Icon](http://johnholdsworth.com/HotAdding.png)

-Then, you can inject function implementations witout having to rebuild your app...
+Then, you can inject function implementations without having to rebuild your app...
 ![Icon](http://johnholdsworth.com/HotReloading.png)

 To try out an example project that is already set-up, clone this fork of